Create and deploy a Lambda Function in Node.js with AWS CDK

 Now, create a folder that will hold the source code of our project.

-Initialize the project with the CDK by running the command below:
+Initialize a blank AWS CDK project by running the command below:

-The command will generate many files and install the necessary dependencies.
+The command will generate many files and install the necessary Node.js dependencies required.
 Below is the project structure:

-Project structure of Node.js app created by the CDK
+Project structure of Node.js app created by the AWS CDK.

 • lib/lambda-node-cdk-stack.ts is where your CDK application's main stack is defined.
 This is the file we'll be spending most of our time in.

-• bin/lambda-node-cdk.ts Is the entry point of the CDK application.
+• bin/lambda-node-cdk.ts It is the entry point of the CDK application.
 It will load the stack defined in lib/lambda-node-cdk-stack.ts.

 • test/lambda-node-cdk.test.ts is where we write tests for our stack defined in lib/lambda-node-cdk-stack.

-• cdk.json Tells the toolkit on how to run your app.
+• cdk.json file tells the toolkit on how to run your app.
 In our case, it will be npx ts-node bin/lambda-node-cdk.ts.

 export class LambdaNodeCdkStack extends cdk.Stack {